SagarMaheshwary/laravel-basics/readme.md

   composer install
 ```

-- rename .env.example to .env and add your database.
+- rename .env.example to .env and add your database and mail driver credentials ([mailtrap](https://mailtrap.io) is preferred).

 - generate application key.